hwstar/BOMtools/README.md

 *partmgr.py*

 This is a GUI part manager which displays parts in a list form for ease of use during part number population of the schematic.
-It allows part numbers and manufacturer part numbers to be pasted to the clipboard.
-It also allows new parts to be added, descriptions to be changed, and manufacturer part numbers to be changed.
-There is still quite a bit of functionality missing which will require the use of the command line tool in some cases.

 * Part numbers and descriptions are presented in list form.